JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 others had no purpose but to be excrutiatingly silly.
 An example of the last is the [MooMoo encoding scheme][3].

-For our example, I'll update this concept for the [2000s][4] and implement a MeowMeow encoding since the Internet loves cats.
+To give our program a purpose, I'll update this concept for the [2000s][4] and implement a MeowMeow encoding since the Internet loves cats.
 The basic idea here is to take files and encode each nibble (half of a byte) with the text "meow".
 A lower-case letter indicates a zero and upper-case indicates a one.
 Yes, it will balloon the size of a file since we are trading four bits for thirty two bits.
 Yes, it's pointless.
 But imagine the surpise on someone's face when this
 happens: